rztprog/solenne-carreras/README.md

 # Solenne Carreras - Portfolio Website

-Ce repository contient le code source pour le site internet de Solenne Carreras, photographe professionnelle.
-Le site est construit en utilisant Ruby on Rails pour le backend et JavaScript pour le frontend.
+This repository contains the source code for Solenne Carreras' professional photography portfolio website.
+The site is built using Ruby on Rails for the backend and JavaScript for the frontend.

-## Objectif du site
+## Site Objective

-Le site internet de Solenne Carreras est un portfolio en ligne qui présente ses projets photographiques.
-Les visiteurs peuvent parcourir ses projets, consulter ses photographies et prendre contact avec elle pour des demandes de projet.
+Solenne Carreras' website is an online portfolio showcasing her photography projects.
+Visitors can browse through her projects, view her photographs, and contact her for project inquiries.

-## Structure du site
+## Site Structure

-Le site internet est composé de plusieurs pages :
+The website is composed of several pages:
-- Accueil : une page d'accueil avec un titre et des photos, un texte qui déffile de droite à gauche, un caroussel de ses réalisations ainsi que ses services
+- Home: a landing page with a title and photos, a text that scrolls from right to left, a carousel of her projects, and her services
-- Photographie : une galerie de projets photographiques triés par projets
+- Photography: a gallery of photography projects sorted by category
-- Retouches : Un code javascript pour montrer un avant/après sur une photographie après retouche sur photoshop
+- Retouching: a JavaScript code to show before/after on a photograph after retouching on Photoshop
-- Contact : un formulaire de contact pour permettre aux visiteurs de prendre contact avec elle
+- Contact: a contact form for visitors to reach out to her

-Le site est responsive et s'adapte aux différentes tailles d'écran.
+The site is responsive and adapts to different screen sizes.

-## Technologies utilisées
+## Technologies Used

-Le site internet est construit en utilisant les technologies suivantes :
+The website is built using the following technologies:
-- Ruby on Rails : un framework pour le backend web
+- Ruby on Rails: a web backend framework
-- JavaScript : pour le développement frontend et backend
+- JavaScript: for frontend and backend development
-- HTML/CSS(SASS) : pour la mise en forme du site
+- HTML/CSS(SASS): for site styling

-Le site utilise également des bibliothèques et des outils externes :
+The site also uses external libraries and tools:
-- SQLite3 : un système de gestion de base de données relationnelle
+- PostgreSQL: a relational database management system

-## Déploiement
+## Deployment

-Le site internet de Solenne Carreras est déployé sur [Plateforme] à l'adresse suivante : https://solenne-carreras.fr/
+Solenne Carreras' website is deployed on [Platform] at the following address: https://solenne-carreras.fr/

-## Auteur
+## Author

-Le site internet de Solenne Carreras a été conçu et développé par RZTPROG en 2023.
+Solenne Carreras' website was designed and developed by RZTPROG in 2023.